 I taught a fun class last night, the "X" block from Sharyn Craig's book, Layer 'em Up.
 It's a sort, cut, shuffle, and sew process that creates 6 blocks quickly and all six are different.
-The book is now out of print.
-Here is a video of Sharyn explaining the process: Layer 'Em Up.
+The book is available here along with a link to a video of Sharyn showing the process.

 |Sort, light to dark|

 |Susan C with her first completed set of blocks|

 FAT "X" 2" finished Place ruler on 1.25" mark, corner to corner

 NORMAL "X" 1.5" finished Place ruler on 1" mark, corner to corner

 SKINNY "X" 1" finished Place ruler on .75" mark, corner to corner